phalcon/documentation/docs/api/phalcon_html.md

 public function clearAttributes(): static;
 ```

-Clear the attributes of the parent element.
+Clear the attributes of the parent element

 #### `getAttributes()` { #htmlhelperbreadcrumbs-getattributes }